 FAFSA

 The Free Application for Federal Student Aid, or FAFSA, is a form used to assess a student’s eligibility for financial aid.
-More information on FAFSA can be found here.

 The best Financial Guide provides more information on all funding options.